- Policy Issues

 - About the Center

 On Friday, March 11, 2011, one of the largest earthquakes in the recorded history of the world occurred on the east coast of northern Japan.
-This earthquake also generated a major tsunami, causing nearly 20,000 deaths.
-Electricity, gas and water supplies, telecommunications, and railway service were all severely disrupted and in many cases completely shut down.
+This earthquake also generated a major tsunami, causing more than 15,000 deaths.
+Electricity, gas and water supplies, telecommunications, and railway service were all severely disrupted and, in many cases, completely shut down.
 These disruptions severely affected the Fukushima Daiichi nuclear power plant, causing a loss of all on-site and off-site power and a release of radioactive materials from the reactors.

 After the earthquake, Units 1, 2, and 3 shutdown automatically (SCRAM), per design.
 The power generators “tripped”.
 Movement of the plant’s foundation “exceeded design basis earthquake ground motion” (DBEGM) in Units 2,3, and 5.
 This disabled offsite power systems, but no serious damage to onsite safety systems.